hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 -6.5% which both exceed the threshold of 5%.
 This indicates that in dataset2 more people use cash as a payment-option and fewer use debit, the check calls shift on the column.

+In addition, the metric *num_distinct*, which counts the number of distinct values in a column, is applied on categorical columns.

 .. _dq_metrics_check_parameters: